fitsumM12/PH-frontend/README.md

 ```

 ## Authors and acknowledgment
-The project is designed and developed by fitsum mesfin.
+The project is designed and developed by fitsum mesfin and Miretu Jaleta.

 ## License
-Contact: fitse.fani@gmail.com
+Contact: fitse.fani@gmail.com and miratuujaallataa@gmail.com

 ## Project status
 deployed